bioinfo-pf-curie/geniac/docs/devcycle.rst

    **Why it is essential to deploy the pipeline in a dedicated directory and then test your modifications** rather than testing it directly from your source code directory in which you are developing?

-   The deployement of the pipeline in a dedicated directory makes it possible to keep developing and modifying any file or to checkout any branch while a test is running especially when the test can take time.
+   The deployment of the pipeline in a dedicated directory makes it possible to keep developing and modifying any file or to checkout any branch while a test is running especially when the test can take time.
 If you would launch a test from the source code directory the files could be modified while the test is running.

 .. note::